-At Michigan Tech, we see it like this—if you’re up for the challenge of a crazy smart education, we’re here to support you from the day you step foot on campus for Orientation to the day you graduate with your dream job.
+At Michigan Tech, we see it like this—if you're up for the challenge of a great education, we're here to support you from the day you step on campus for Orientation to the day you graduate with your dream job.

 Why?
 Because Huskies stick together.

 Career Services does more than help you find a job.
 In addition to assisting with cover letters, résumés, and interview prep, coaches advise you on your major choice and even help you brush up on manners with their Business Etiquette dinner.
 Access the Handshake app, where employers are actively looking to hire Huskies.
 Upload your résumé and watch for job, internship, and co-op opportunities.

 The Center for Diversity and Inclusion (CDI) invites the Michigan Tech community to embrace diversity, inclusion, and social justice.
 Through programs, services, and mentoring, CDI provides academic and cultural experiences to foster an understanding and appreciation for our shared sense of community.